DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 - angularjs
 - pipes
 - javascript
+- post-series
 ---

 ---

-**TL;DR:** Angular 2 replaces filters from Angular 1.x with **pipes**.
+**TL;DR:** In this first installment of the Angular 2 series, we take a look at **pipes** which replace filters from Angular 1.x.
 Many of the filters from Angular 1.x carry over to pipes, but we also get some new ones.
-Check out [the repo](https://github.com/auth0/angular2-pipes) for this tutorial to see the pipes in action and to find out how to create your own custom pipes.
+Check out [the repo](https://github.com/auth0/angular2-pipes) for this tutorial to see the pipes in action and to learn how to create your own custom pipes.
 To see an example of a full Angular 2 app, read Auth0's tutorial on [creating your first Angular 2 app](https://auth0.com/blog/2015/05/14/creating-your-first-real-world-angular-2-app-from-authentication-to-calling-an-api-and-everything-in-between/).

 ---